 Fatty acids are usually found in fish and are essential for preventing serious heart conditions, as well as improving the function of the brain and eyes.
 Rapeseed and soy oils are what vegans choose as an alternative, but there has been no evidence to prove that they are as effective as the omega 3 fatty acids contained within fish.
 Otherwise, supplements in tablet or liquid form can be taken to be on the safe side.

-If people think carefully about how they can incorporate animal-based product substitutes into their diet sensibly, then they will understand the true impact of vegan health benefits.
+If you think carefully about how you can incorporate plants into your diet sensibly, you’ll understand the true impact of vegan health benefits.
 However, not doing the relevant research could mean you’re lacking in essential nutrients which may potentially increase your chances of developing an array of health conditions.

 Share with us in the comments below!